Mulaza/Organizer-Cli/README.md

 ### Features
 * Pre-action prompt to the number of files that will be moved.
 * Prompts the user if no files extensions are supported in the directory.
-* Moving 'code' files is now optional with the `code` command.
 ### Extensions
 * Added extensions include [.vce, .spx, .m4r, .wax, .xlsb, .xlsm, .xlam, .xlb, .xla, .xlt, .xar, .xlm, .xl, .xlw, .xltx, .xll, .xlc, .ppsx, .ppsm,